-The chimney must have a minimum clearing of $\emptyset$ 150 mm.
+The chimney must have a minimum clearing of \varnothing 150 mm.
 The chimney must be provided with an easily accessible cleaning door.
 The chimney and flue duct must be of flue class T400 and be CE marked.
 Furthermore, it must have obtained the classification of G in soot fire testing.
 The required distance to combustible material must be complied with in accordance with the brand label.
 Ask your HWAM retailer for further information.

-Changing the smoke outlet from top outlet to back outlet - HWAM 3420 (drawing B)
+Changing the flue outlet from a top outlet to a back outlet (drawing H)